top of page

 Choosing a Burn

-Now that you have more mapping options for finding burns than you probably needed, let's talk about choosing burns to hunt for morels!
-Last year, 2018, there were 1,328 wildfires that burned around 500,000 acres making it Colorado's second worst year for fires in terms of acreage burned*.
-Over a thousand wildfires in one year makes trying to select a good burn to hunt for morels quite a task!
-Luckily there are lots of good ways to narrow things down.
-If you decide to purchase the Modern Forager maps you will already some great burns selected for you!
+Now that you have more mapping options for finding burns than you probably needed let's talk about choosing burns to hunt for morels!
+After a bad fire year, which seems increasingly common, picking which burn to target for more can be challenging.
+Luckily, there are lots of good ways to narrow things down.
+If you decide to purchase the Modern Forager Burn Maps, you will already have some great burns selected for you!

 The first thing to know is that burn morels fruit best in the first year after the burn.
 Quantity reduces each year after that, so it's typically better to stick to burns from the previous two years or so.
-The next trait you want to look for in a burn is a montane habitat that had decent tree density before the fire (use the satellite view on your maps to see tree density).
-The same elevations that black morels grow in will be good for burn morels; 7,000 feet or so, up to alpine.
-With that information you can eliminate any old burns, low elevation burns, or burns in areas with low tree density.
+The next trait you want to look for in a burn is a montane habitat with decent tree density before the fire (use the satellite view on your maps to see tree density).
+The same elevations that black morels grow in will be good for burn morels: 7,000 feet or so, up to alpine.
+With that information, you can eliminate old burns, low-elevation burns, or burns in areas with low tree density.

-From there you'll want to eliminate any areas that you aren't legally allowed to access, or pick morels in.
-Those include private lands, wilderness areas, most state owned lands, and most National and State Parks.
+From there, you'll want to eliminate any areas you can't access or pick morels.
+Those include private lands, wilderness areas, most state-owned lands, and most National and State Parks.
 As you can probably tell from the pictures, I find OnX to be really handy for sorting out the land ownership details, but most of the mapping options above will have some way to show ownership.
 Be sure you are foraging in an area where it's allowed!
-When it comes to morels you're going to be looking for burns on National Forest land most of the time.
-Speaking of, once you've found an area that you want to hunt for morels, be sure to check in with the managing district for that area.
+When it comes to morels, you will be looking for burns on National Forest land most of the time.
+Speaking of, once you've found an area where you want to hunt for morels, be sure to check in with the managing district for that area.
 Each National Forest will have its own ranger district, give them a call or stop in to the office and ask about regulations, permits, and access before you head out in search of morels!

 How to Find Burn Morels